Matchers: Empowering Variants

 the matcher function and return a boolean value based on the evaluation.

-Let’s take a look at the MatchDate
+Let’s take a look at the MatchDate example from the deco library:

-function serves as a Matcher.
+MatchDate function serves as a Matcher.
 It accepts

-as input, which includes start
+props as input, which includes start and end properties.
+The function

 evaluates whether the current date falls within the specified date range.
 If no

-value is provided, it defaults to true
+start or end value is provided, it defaults to true.
+The MatchDate

 function returns a boolean value based on the evaluation.